wonderingabout/gtp2ogs-tutorial/docs/3A3-linux-optional-upgrade-to-devel.md

 Explanation of what this command does :

-- in node_modules install path of gtp2ogs.js (in this example /usr/lib/node_modules/gtp2ogs/gtp2ogs.js), do a backup of the gtp2ogs.js file to a new copy file called gtp2ogs-backup.js,
+- in node_modules install path of gtp2ogs files (in this example /usr/lib/node_modules/gtp2ogs/), do a backup of all the gtp2ogs files in a new folder called backup called "backup" (we can revert to that later if we want),
 - then go to home folder,
-- create a folder named “test”,
+- create a folder named “testtt”,
-- go into that test folder,
+- go into that testtt folder,
 - clone gtp2ogs devel (it is the latest) branch from github,
 - go into that github gtp2ogs devel folder,
 - check branch which is selected (should be devel),
 - show a list of the files,
-- then copy gtp2ogs.js + package.json files recursively (will erase old files, but we have created a backup of gt2ogs.js earlier) into the node_modules gtp2ogs path as explained earlier,
+- then copy all gtp2ogs files in that devel folder recursively into the node_modules gtp2ogs path folder /usr/lib/node_modules/gtp2ogs/ , (will erase old files, but we created a backup of gt2ogs files  earlier so no problem here)
-- then cleanup by removing the test folder in home folder we used,
+- then cleanup by removing the testtt folder in home folder we used,
-- and finally go back to where gtp2ogs.js was installed as explained earlier (in this example (in this example /usr/lib/node_modules/gtp2ogs/ )
+- and finally go back to where gtp2ogs files were installed as explained earlier (in this example /usr/lib/node_modules/gtp2ogs/ )

 [Next page ->](3A4-linux-optional-edit-gtp2ogs-js-file.md)